l4rm4nd/XingDumper/README.md

 ````
 python3 xingdumper.py --url https://www.xing.com/pages/appleretaildeutschlandgmbh --count 10 --full
 ````
-**Note**: Additional contact details are most often empty.
+**Note**: Contact details are most often empty.
 We Germans take privacy seriously!
-Further, the details may only be accessible if you belong to the contact list of the crawled employee.
-Kinda unlikely.
+Further, the details may only be accessible if you already belong to the contact list of the crawled employee.
+Kinda unlikely, however the default privacy settings of XING would allow a retrival, if the data is configured and the privacy settings not changed by the user.

 ## Results